Packers barely beat Lions 23-20 to earn first-round bye

 UP NEXT

-Packers: Playing in the postseason for the first time since 2016, Green Bay will have at least a bye before hosting a game. ”It gives us a great chance to do a lot of self-scout,” LaFleur said. ”It gives our guys a chance to heal up.
+Packers: Playing in the postseason for the first time since 2016, Green Bay will be the No 2 NFC seed and have a bye before hosting a game. ”It gives us a great chance to do a lot of self-scout,” LaFleur said. ”It gives our guys a chance to heal up.
 That was an exhausting game and we lost a couple guys.”

 Lions: The franchise decided earlier this month general manager Bob Quinn and Patriciawill get another season to lead the team, answering what was the biggest question for the offseason.